Move past your past.

 -

 It makes sense to feel discouraged if you’ve already tried things that didn’t seem to help.
-What’s different here is the way I combine evidence-based approaches like DBT, EMDR, and Schema Therapy to address both your day-to-day struggles and the deeper patterns underneath.
+What’s different here is the way I combine evidence-based approaches like DBT, RO-DBT, Schema Therapy and more to address both your day-to-day struggles and the deeper patterns underneath.
 I’m certified in DBT through Evergreen and use those skills in a way that fits individual therapy, so it feels practical and personal.
 Just as important, I focus on building a steady, trusting therapeutic relationship.
 That kind of trust takes time, but it’s the foundation that allows real and lasting change to happen.

 -